Roofing Services in San Antonio, Texas

 San Antonio roofs face a year-round assault from multiple directions.
 Spring brings Hail Alley's devastating storms — the April 2016 hailstorm alone caused $1.36 billion in damage with 4.5-inch hailstones pummeling north San Antonio and Helotes.
 Summer pushes roof surface temperatures above 150°F, accelerating asphalt degradation so severely that '30-year' shingles typically fail in 12–15 years.
 Fall activates Flash Flood Alley, where intense rainfall overwhelms gutters and drives water under compromised shingles.
 Meanwhile, Texas insurers are making it harder to recover costs: percentage-based deductibles of 1–2% mean $3,000–$6,000 out of pocket on most homes, and nearly half of claims statewide were denied in 2024.
 Investing in Class 4 impact-resistant shingles or standing seam metal isn't just about durability — the 10–35% insurance discount mandated by Texas law pays for itself while providing genuine protection against San Antonio's severe weather.

-Licensed roofing pros serving all of Bexar County and surrounding areas.
+Independent roofing providers may serve all of Bexar County and surrounding areas, subject to availability.

 (520) 783-3777